booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A3/README.md

      (you connected to webspace of exercise A.3)
      ```

-   * Optional steps:
+   * _Optional steps:_
-      - In some usecases you need your certificate in a keystore (in PKCS12 format).
-To place the server certificate plus it's private key in a (newly created) PKCS12 keystore:
+      - _In some usecases you need your certificate in a keystore (in PKCS12 format).
+To place the server certificate plus it's private key in a (newly created) PKCS12 keystore:_
         `openssl pkcs12 -export -in server.crt -inkey server.key -out server.keystore.p12`
-        (make sure you remember the keystore password you are setting here)
+        _(make sure you remember the keystore password you are setting here)_
-      - To display the content of the keystore:
+      - _To display the content of the keystore:_
         `openssl pkcs12 -in server.keystore.p12 -nodes`
-      - A truststore in PKCS12 format (containing the CA certificate only, no private key) can be created pretty much the same way:
+      - _A truststore in PKCS12 format (containing the CA certificate only, no private key) can be created pretty much the same way:_
         `openssl pkcs12 -export -in ca/cacert.pem -nokeys -out ca/truststore.ca.p12`

-## Conclusion
+## A.3.1 Conclusion

    * You are working with two different Certificates now: The server certificate and the CA certificate.
    * The server certificate is needed on the server only - no need to put it onto the truststore of the client.